wcrd/rdf-model-editor-poc/PLAN.md

 Current:
 * Create entities that are newly defined from source (and points)
   * Move into entity, if exists, or if newly created.
 (Need object editing to work first)
-* ~~Parse edits to objects in cell using valueParser (this might not be needed?
-Using JSON.parse for now.)~~
 * Process updates to parent objects in edit mode as part of applying update routine.
-* Change src object key from entClass to class

 * Optional props in model (destructure object instead for arg?)